osmosis-labs/sqs/README.md

 }
 ```

-3. GET `/pools?IDs=<poolIDs>`
+2. GET `/pools?IDs=<IDs>`

-Description: same as `/pools/all` or `/pools/:id` with the exception that it
+Description: Returns of pools if IDs parameter is not given.
+Otherwise,
-allows batch fetching of specific pools by the given parameter pool IDs.
+batch fetches specific pools by the given parameter pool IDs.

 Parameter: `IDs` - the list of pool IDs to batch fetch.